Is snorkelling bad for the environment?

 The Sustainable Snorkeling Standard

-Friend of the Sea Sustainable Snorkeling standard seeks to minimise unintentional disturbance through key principles of conduct.
+Friend of the Sea Sustainable Snorkelling standard seeks to encourage responsible snorkelling and minimise unintentional disturbance through key principles of conduct.

 Friend of the Sea criteria for Sustainable Snorkeling require: